runtipi/runtipi-appstore/apps/crowdsec/metadata/description.md

 Please keep this key since you will not be able to retrieve it!
 ```

 To get the Bouncer API Key, use this Key in the settings of the app instead of the dummy Bouncer API Key and restart the app.
-To get the Bouncer API Key, use this Key in the settings of the app instead of the dummy Bouncer API Key and restart the app.

 ## Check Metrics